cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 4. <b>S</b>ubquery Elision
 5. Query <b>M</b>otion

-To illustrate PRISM's optimizations, we will apply its three relevant optimizations to our motivating example.
+To illustrate PRISM's optimizations, we illustrate the changes that occur when applying the three relevant optimizations to our motivating example.

 # Region-Based UDF Outlining

+The first and most critical optimization that PRISM performs is region-based UDF outlining.
+The goal of UDF outlining is to extract the largest blocks of unhelpful code for query optimization into separate functions that are opaque to the DBMS.
+PRISM achieves this by representing a UDF as [a hierarchy of program regions](https://dl.acm.org/doi/pdf/10.1145/178243.178258), where each region is eligible for outlining.
+PRISM identifies the largest regions of UDF code that do not contain any <b>SELECT</b> statements and extracts each region into a separate outlined function.
+PRISM then compiles the outlined functions to machine code, preventing the inlining of the corresponding region.
+Lastly, PRISM replaces the region in the original UDF with an opaque function call into the outlined function, simplifying the UDF substantially.

 ![Figure 10: Region-Based UDF Outlining.](outlining.png)
 <p style="text-align: left;">